 For a clustered pair, we recommend that the master is fully configured first, then the slave should be added.
 For more information on configuring a clustered pair, please refer to chapter 9 in the administration manual.
-Once a pair is configured, from v8.0 load balanced services can be configured / modified on the master OR the slave and the peer appliance will be kept automatically in sync.
+Once a pair is configured, load balanced services must be configured & modified on the master appliance.
+The slave appliance will then be kept in sync automatically.